Who are we?

 Associate Professor Victoria Clarke

-I have published three award winning books: Out in Psychology: Lesbian, Gay, Bisexual, Trans and Queer Perspectives (2007, Wiley), LGBTQ Psychology: An introduction (2010, Cambridge University Press), and Successful Qualitative Research: A Practical Guide for Beginners (2013, Sage).
+I have published four award winning books: Out in Psychology: Lesbian, Gay, Bisexual, Trans and Queer Perspectives (2007, Wiley), LGBTQ Psychology: An introduction (2010, Cambridge University Press), Successful Qualitative Research: A Practical Guide for Beginners (2013, Sage), and Thematic Analysis: A Practical Guide (Sage, 2022), which won the British Psychological Society’s Book Award 2022, in the textbook category.
 I also co-edited Collecting Qualitative Data: A Practical Guide to Textual, Media and Virtual Techniques (2017, Cambridge University Press) with Ginny and Debra Gray.
-My and Ginny’s latest book is Thematic Analysis: A Practical Guide (Sage, 2022).

-I continue to write about TA with Ginny and various other collaborators – including most frequently Nikki Hayfield and Gareth Terry – and we have now written close to 30 chapters, editorials and commentaries on TA!
+I write about TA with Ginny and various other collaborators – including most frequently Nikki Hayfield and Gareth Terry – and we have now written over 30 chapters, reviews, editorials and commentaries on TA!
 I also have interests in other qualitative methods – particularly qualitative surveys and story completion – and encourage other qualitative researchers to embrace a diversity of qualitative methods.
 I have co-authored several chapters about the story completion method and co-edited a special Issue of the journal Qualitative Research in Psychology on this method.

 You can find more information about my research on my University of the West of England (UWE) staff profile, or via ResearchGate, Google Scholar and Academia.edu.
 I tweet regularly about thematic analysis and qualitative research: @drvicclarke.